 In the last few days there have been a lot of changes to the way Cemeteries and Crematoriums operate during the Covid-19 pandemic; when booking a funeral our arrangers will discuss what is in place at your chosen service venue.

-- Our dedicated team of arrangers are available to make all the arrangements over the phone with you and by email and our services are all available online.
+- During the week we are continuing to operate on an appointment basis and our arranging rooms have been set up to allow for social distancing.
+However if you are at all uncomfortable visiting one of our branches our dedicated team of arrangers are available to make all the arrangements over the phone with you and by email and our services are all available online.

-- We are continuing to offer viewing at all our branches and only 2 persons at a time will he allowed into the chapel of rest.
+- We are continuing to offer viewing at all our branches and only 2 persons at a time will be allowed into the chapel of rest.

 - When in our office we politely ask that you respect the government guidelines on social distancing and refrain from any contact with our staff as they will yourselves.

-- Deaths can now be registered over the phone, please advise the registrar of your chosen funeral director and they will forward the green form to them.
+- Deaths are still registered over the phone, please advise the registrar of your chosen funeral director and they will forward the green form to them.

-I wish to add that these decisions are not easy to make but absolutely necessary at this time.
-The welfare and safety of our staff and the families we serve is our highest priority, please stay safe.
+The welfare and safety of our staff and the families we serve remain our highest priority, please stay safe.